pyvisa/pyvisa/docs/tutorial.rst

 Once that you have a `ResourceManager`, you can list the available resources using the `list_resources` method.
-The output is a tuple listing the :ref:`sec:visa-resource-names`.
-See section :ref:`sec:visa-resource-names` for a short explanation of that.
+The output is a tuple listing the :ref:`resource_names`.

-In this case, there is a GPIB instrument with instrument number 14, so you ask the `ResourceManager` to open `"'GPIB0::14::INSTR'" and assign the returned object to the *my_instrument*.
+In this case, there is a GPIB instrument with instrument number 14, so you ask the `ResourceManager` to open "'GPIB0::14::INSTR'" and assign the returned object to the *my_instrument*.

 Notice `open_resource` has given you an instance of `GPIBInstrument` class